2 Project governance

 All features (area, line or point) on the map should be clearly identified in the map legend.

-If each section is dealt with separately in your Woodland Carbon Code Carbon Calculation Spreadsheet, then use the same names for sections/sub-compartments on the map and in your carbon calculation.
+If each section is dealt with separately in your carbon calculator, then use the same names for sections/sub-compartments on the map and in your carbon calculator.
 The sections/sub-compartments may be helpful later at the monitoring and verification stage when thinking about stratifying your site.

 Maps over multiple pages